h5bp/html5-boilerplate/docs/about-this-repo.md

     until the PR is closed.
 In some ways that will be better as it will be less noisy in terms of bot pushes to main.
   - `codeql-analysis.yml` controls our CodeQL action.
 We use the defaults.
-If you're building something with more JAvaScript footprint, you can tweak the settings for this job.
+If you're building something with more JavaScript footprint, you can tweak the settings for this job.
   - `dependency-review.yml` does what it says on the tin- it tests newly introduced dependencies for vulnerabilities.
-  - `publish.yaml` is the action that publishes all the various versions of the project.
+  - `publish.yml` is the action that publishes all the various versions of the project.
 When we create a new tag and push it to GitHub, this script publishes our npm package and creates a GitHub release and attaches a zip file of our `dist` folder.
-  - `push-to-template.yaml` pushes the `HEAD` of `main` to our template repo
+  - `push-to-template.yml` pushes the `HEAD` of `main` to our template repo
   - `spellcheck.yml` automatically checks markdown files for typos with cSpell.
-  - `test.yaml` runs our test suite.
+  - `test.yml` runs our test suite.
 - `CODE_OF_CONDUCT.md` is our Code of Conduct, based on [Contributor Covenant.](https://www.contributor-covenant.org/)
 - `CONTRIBUTING.md` contains our contribution guidelines.